anttikivi/effective-elegy/README.md

 ![](https://github.com/anttikivi/effective-elegy/workflows/Main%20workflow/badge.svg)

-Effective Elegy is the licence-to-be of [Obliging Ode](https://github.com/anttikivi/unsung-anthem) and [Unsung Anthem](https://github.com/anttikivi/unsung-anthem).
+Effective Elegy is the licence of [Obliging Ode](https://github.com/anttikivi/unsung-anthem) and [Unsung Anthem](https://github.com/anttikivi/unsung-anthem).
 Its main design goal is to be simple while enabling proprietary use.
 It makes it possible to have the source code of a program freely available while not open source.

 Effective Elegy and its helper scripts themselves are licensed under [MIT Licence](https://github.com/anttikivi/effective-elegy/blob/develop/LICENCE).